 The results of motor-operated valves (MOVs) are summarized in this section.
 Of particular interest is the existence of any statistically significant increasing trends.
 In this update, no statistically significant increasing trends were identified in the MOV results.
-Statistically significant decreasing trends were identified in the following:
+Statistically significant decreasing trends were identified in the MOV results for the following:

-- All systems, industry-wide MOV FTOC trend MOVs with ≤ 20 demands per year. (see Figure 1) - All systems, industry-wide MOV FTOC trend MOVs with > 20 demands per year. (see Figure 2) - Frequency (demands per reactor year) of MOV operation demands, ≤ 20 demands per year. (see Figure 7) - Frequency (failures per reactor year) of MOV FTOC events ≤ 20 demands per year. (see Figure 9) - Frequency (failures per reactor year) of MOV FTOC events > 20 demands per year. (see Figure 10)
+- Failure probability estimate trend for MOV FTOC, all systems, industry-wide trend of MOVs with > 20 demands per year. (see Figure 2) - Frequency (failures per reactor year) of MOV FTOC events > 20 demands per year. (see Figure 10)